Skylake-dev/Notes/Machine Learning/Machine Learning.md

 - experience
 - induction

-Can only learn what is present in the data, if the dataset is not rich enough i cannot learn anything
+Can only learn what is present in the data, if the dataset is not rich enough i cannot learn anything.

 Traditional programming:
-data + program -> output
+data + program --> output
 Machine learning approach:
-data + output -> program
+data + output --> program

-Used when it is easy to solve the task for a human but it is very difficult to code a program to do the same task (e.g. tell if there is a cat or a dog in a picture)
+Used when it is easy to solve the task for a human but it is very difficult to code a program to do the same task (e.g. tell if there is a cat or a dog in a picture).

 Why machine learning?
 We need computer to make informed decisions on new unseen data where writing a program directly is difficult or unfeasible.
-Machine learning allows to automatically extract information from data and applying it to new data -> automating automation.
+Machine learning allows to automatically extract information from data and applying it to new data --> automating automation.

 Fields:
 - computer vision